-To comply with planning policy and wildlife legislation (both domestic and European) it will be necessary to ensure that following the development the "favourable conservation status" of bats will be maintained.
+In order to comply with planning policy and wildlife legislation (both domestic and European) it will be necessary to ensure that following the development the "favourable conservation status" of bats will be maintained.
 This means that, where a roost will be lost, appropriate mitigation needs to be provided.

-If roosts are confirmed then further detailed roost characterisation surveys may be required to establish how bats use the roost, the intensity of use and what features and characteristics of the roost and the surroundings are important.
-The information gained would allow an accurate assessment of the potential impacts of the development on bats and inform the requirement of a European Protected Species Mitigation Licence (EPSML), to be considered and issued by Natural England prior to the works commencing.
+The information gained through additional surveys would allow an accurate assessment of the potential impacts of the development on bats and inform the requirement of a European Protected Species Mitigation Licence (EPSML), to be considered and issued by Natural England prior to the works commencing.